 Installing an humidistat extractor fan in areas where you are creating high levels of moisture such as the kitchen and bathroom is a good way of tackling condensation at source.
 When you are boiling pans or showering, for example, the humidistat-controlled extractor fan will turn itself on, extracting moist, humid air until a low level of moisture in the air is achieved.
 With intelligent humidity control and quiet, efficient performance these units are a good option.

 3. Maintain a constant temperature

 When it comes to stopping condensation, there is one method that is often overlooked - temperature.

-4. Move your Furniture
+4. Move your furniture

 When looking to control condensation in your home, it might be worth looking into your insulation.
 It can help reduce the amount of heat lost from a property and will keep internal temperatures high without the need for artificial heating.
 Insulation is improving all the time, so it might be worth investing in some new insulation.

+You should now have a good idea of the best ventilation methods to stop window condensation.
+You can continue to browse our full range of condensation control products.
 If you would like more information on stopping condensation and tackling damp issues please contact us at Permagard today.